zuozhenggh/learning-library/data-management-library/security/advanced/database-vault/database-vault.md

 ## Acknowledgements
 - **Author** - Hakim Loumi, Database Security PM
 - **Contributors** - Gian Sartor, Rene Fontcha
-- **Last Updated By/Date** - Rene Fontcha, Master Principal Solutions Architect, NA Technology, October 2020
+- **Last Updated By/Date** - Hakim Loumi, Database Security PM, October 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.